 - Co-ordinating outreach to political activists in the MENA region

-- Working with policy makers and practitioners in order to raise awareness of the dynamics de-radicalisation
+- Providing training and working with policy makers and practitioners to raise awareness of the dynamics of Islamist radicalization and deradicalization